 The aim of this blog is to help readers understand what is happening in the economy, why it is happening, and what might be done about it.

-The US faces major economic problems, and this blog will seek to understand what they are.
-As one can tell from the above, my bias is from what is now considered a liberal or progressive perspective.
-Solutions do exist, but there is a need to understand first the facts and second the causes.
+This blog will seek to contribute to an understanding of these challenges and how they might be addressed.
+As one can perhaps tell from the above, my bias is from what is now considered a liberal perspective.
+There are solutions, but there is a need to understand first the facts and second the causes.
 Sometimes the solutions are not implemented due to a failure of imagination.
-But probably more often they are not implemented due to vested interests, where some solution, while good for most of the population, will be costly for some who benefit from a dysfunctional system.
+But probably more often they are not implemented due to vested interests, where the reform needed, while good for most of us, will be costly for those who benefit from a dysfunctional system.
 It is hoped that this blog will contribute to an understanding of where this is.

 Frank J. Lysy

 You must be logged in to post a comment.